pnp/blog/content/post/improving-the-page-properties-web-part.md

 ```

 Our effect is looking to see when changes are made to the properties,
-then is peforming our core logic to refresh properties and values.
+then is performing our core logic to refresh properties and values.

 ``` lang-javascript
   /**